 Under the anxiety spectrum of mental health disorders there are several ways that anxiety might manifest.
 Among these, the most common anxiety disorders include:

 Generalized Anxiety Disorder (GAD).
 GAD is characterized by extreme worry that is out of proportion to the situation.
-The exaggerated and chronic worrying can result in an inability to function at basic daily tasks, and physical ailments, such as headache, stomach problems, and muscle tension.
+The exaggerated and chronic worrying can result in an inability to focus or function at basic daily tasks, and physical ailments, such as headache, stomach problems, and muscle tension.

 Panic Disorder.
 Panic disorder features unpredictable and intense physical symptoms similar to a heart attack, such as a racing heart, shallow breathing, heart palpitations, nausea, chest pain, and dizziness.
 Because the attacks come on suddenly without warning, people begin to isolate themselves to avoid a panic attack, which could result in agoraphobia.